hetznercloud/nomad-dev-env/README.md

 This repository provides an easy way to setup a simple Nomad cluster with self-signed certificates on the Hetzner cloud.

+> [!WARNING]
+> This project is not an official Hetzner Cloud Integration and is intended to be used internally.
+There is no backwards-compatibility promise.

 ## Requirements

 - [Nomad](https://developer.hashicorp.com/nomad/docs/install)